"We hope to develop novel therapeutic avenues for expanded CAG/CTG repeat disorders like Huntington's disease and myotonic dystrophy." Vincent Dion

 The team’s goal is to develop novel therapeutic approaches for expanded CAG/CTG repeat disorders.
 They have developed the first method that uses the Cas9 nickase to induce exclusively contractions of the repeat tract, without mutating the flanking sequences, in an allele-specific manner, and without detectable off-target mutations.
 They are also developing epigenome editing-based approaches to silence expanded CAG/CTG repeats.

-3. To understand the mechanisms of nickase-induced contractions to improve its efficiency using a variety of approaches with cultured cell lines and screening technologies.
+2. To understand the mechanisms of nickase-induced contractions to improve its efficiency.

 3. Team members